playgameservices/play-games-plugin-for-unity/README.md

 **Note:**  If you are using a web application or backend server with your game, you can link the web application to the game to enable gettting the player's access token and/or email address.
-To do this, link a web application to the game in the play console, and enter the client id for the web application into the setup dialog.
+To do this, link a web application to the game in the Google Play Developer Console, and enter the client id for the web application into the setup dialog.

 ### Additional instructions on building for Android on Windows

 If you are using Windows, you must make sure that your Java SDK installation can be accessed by Unity.
 To do this:

 1. Set the JAVA_HOME environment variable to your Java SDK installation path (for example, `C:\Program Files\Java\jdk1.7.0_45`).
 2. Add the Java SDK's `bin` folder to your `PATH` environment variable (for example, `C:\Program Files\Java\jdk1.7.0_45\bin`)
 3. Reboot.

 **How to edit environment variables:** In Windows 2000/XP/Vista/7,